MADHURIMA-BAG-MCA-A-2024-26-26-UEMK/JAVA/README.md

 18. Write a java program to observe the utility of public access specifier.

 # ASSIGNMENT  7
+Exception CASE-1: Problem without exception handling
+2. Exception CASE-2: Exception creates but properly handled
+3. Exception CASE-3: Exception creates but not handled
+4. Write a java program to implement Java Multi catch block  5.
+Write a java program to implement Java Nested try statement
+6. Write a java program to implement the throw keyword.
+7. Write a java program to implement the throws keyword.
+8. Finally CASE – 1 : Case 1: finally example where exception doesn't occur.
+    	   Case 2: finally example where exception occurs and not handled.
+                  Case 3: finally example where exception occurs and handled.
+9. Create a user-defined exception named CheckArgument to check the number of arguments passed through the command line.
+If the number of argument is less than 5, throw the CheckArgumentexception,else print the addition of all the five numbers.
+10. Consider a Student examination database system that prints the mark sheet of students.
+Input the following from the command line.
+(a)	Student’s Name
+(b)	Marks in six subjects These marks should be between 0 to 50.
+If the marks are not in the specified range, raise a RangeException, else find the total marks and prints the percentage of the students.

+# ASSIGNMENT  8

+Write a java program to implement the concept of Applet.
+2. Write a java program to implement the parameter passing applet.
+3. Write a java program to implement JButton Class , JTextField Class, JPanel Class, JMenu Class.
+Write a java program to implement Chat Frame comprising JFrame, JMenuBar, JMenu, JMenuItem, JPanel, JLabel, JTextField, JButton etc.
+4.Write a java program to create Thread by extending the Thread class.
+5. Write a java program to create Thread by implementing the Runnable interface.
+6.Write a java program to implement the yield( ) method in thread programming.
+7. Write a java program to implement the sleep(n) method in thread programming.
+8.Write a java program to implement the suspend( ) & resume( ) method in thread programming.
+9. Write a java program to implement the sleep(n) method in thread programming.
+10. Create 4 threads with priority 1,3,5,7 respectively.
+Update a counter in each of the threads for 10 ms. Print the final value of count for each thread.
+11. Write a Java Program to Synchronize the Threads Acting on the Same Object.
+The Synchronized Block in the Program can be Executed by Only One Thread at a Time.
+12. Write a Java Program to Check a Thread is Alive or Not.
+13. Write a Java Program to Get the Name of a Running Thread.

 # ASSIGNMENT 9

 1. Write a Java program to create an ArrayList, add all the months of a year and print the same.